erizocosmico/go-vector/README.md

 For more info, check out [the package documentation](https://godoc.org/github.com/erizocosmico/go-vector).

+## Thread safety

+This implementation is not intended to be thread safe.

 ## Type safety

 Due to Go's lack of generic types, this data structure uses `interface{}`, that means you can store any kind of element and not just a fixed type.
 Also, you will need to convert the results obtained from the vector from `interface{}` to the actual type.

-## Thread-safety

-This implementation is not intended to be thread safe.

 ## Benchmarks